dikbrown/GettingAndCleaningData/CodeBook.md

 	5. Mag (Euclidean 3D magnitude of the signal)
 	6. Jerk signals
 	7. mean or std calculation (other summary variables were calculated, but were not used in this analysis).

+Units for all accelerometer measurements were in m/sec^2.
+Units for all gyroscope measurements were in radians/sec.

 In total, 561 variables were thus obtained.
 Eliminating all but the mean and std columns resulted in only 79 variables being considered.